AliyunContainerService/pouch/docs/api/HTTP_API.md

 After the headers and two new lines, the TCP connection can now be used for raw, bidirectional communication between the client and server.

-To hint potential proxies about connection hijacking, the Pouch client can also optionally send connection upgrade headers.
+To hint potential proxies about connection hijacking, the PouchContainer client can also optionally send connection upgrade headers.

 For example, the client sends this request to upgrade the connection: